Julie Mond

 Julie Mond is an American actress.
-She may be best known for establishing the role of Dr Lisa Niles on the daily soap opera General Hospital in November 2009, then being replaced by a different actress after two weeks.
-Mond also gained attention for her lead role as Ellen Barlow/Davis in the 2011 Hallmark Channel TV movies Love Begins and Love's Everlasting Courage—two of the twelve movies in the Love Comes Softly franchise.
+She is known for her lead role as Ellen Barlow/Davis in the 2011 Hallmark Channel TV movies Love Begins and Love's Everlasting Courage—two of the twelve movies in the Love Comes Softly franchise.
+Mond played Moira Parker on the final season of House, and established the role of Dr. Lisa Niles on the daily soap opera General Hospital.